alexrobertsonuk/ga4-for-content-designers/docs/exploration-setup.md

 If sampling is applied, a warning indicator appears in the top-right of the exploration panel.
 Selecting the indicator shows the percentage of data used in the results.
 If data is unsampled, a green tick indicator is shown.

-In paid-for GA4 360 properties, sampling thresholds are higher and a detailed results option may be available.
+In paid GA4 accounts, sampling thresholds are higher and a detailed results option may be available.

 To view more detailed results (if available):